Richard III (1955 film): Cast

 Olivier cast only British actors.
 Since the film was financed by Alexander Korda and produced by his London Films, obtaining the required actors was not difficult, as many actors were contractually obliged to London Films.
 As with most films with ensemble casts, all the players were billed on the same tier.
 However, Olivier played the title character and occupies the majority of screen time.

 When casting the supporting roles, Olivier chose to fortify the already impressive cast with seasoned veterans, such as Laurence Naismith, and with promising newcomers, such as Claire Bloom and Stanley Baker.
 For the murderers, Olivier originally wanted John Mills and Richard Attenborough.
-However, Mills thought the idea might be regarded as "stunt casting", and Attenborough had to pull out because of a scheduling conflict.
+However, Mills thought the idea might be regarded as "stunt casting", and Attenborough had to turn down the part due to a scheduling conflict.
 The film's marketers in the US picked up on the fact that the cast included four knights (Olivier, Richardson, Gielgud and Hardwicke) and used this as a selling point.
 The four members of the cast who had already achieved British knighthood were all listed as "Sir...." in the film credits.